Searching for Springs

 Each spring is entered in the database with the georeferenced location, land ownership, and managing agency.
 The database automatically generates a unique Site ID number to differentiate between springs with similar names (for example, there are many sites called “Big Spring” in the database).

 The database currently has location information for over 140,000 springs.
 Although many remain unmapped, it is very important to make sure a new site isn't already included before adding it to the database.
 To avoid any redundancy, we recommend a thorough search for any existing record of your new spring before you actually create a new record for it.

 To search for a spring, click Search Springs on the Homepage.
-This opens a new screen (Figure 5) with many search options for finding a spring, including entering a bounding box or point radius search from the latitude and longitude in decimal degrees, and locality criteria, such as the Country, State/Province, County, Land Unit Detail, and USGS Quad.
+This opens a new screen (Figure 5) with many search options for finding a spring.
+Options include entering a bounding box or point radius search from a current location or a known latitude and longitude in decimal degrees.
+Springs also may be found using locality criteria, such as the Country, State/Province, County, Land Unit Detail, and USGS Quad.
 Watch a short video of this here.